ktp-forked-repos/gravity/README.md

 ## Usage

-Run Gravity.java to open the application.
+Run `javac gravity/*.java` to compile Gravity, then `java gravity.Gravity` to run it.
 Use space to pause, d to toggle drawing, and r to reset the simulation.

 ## Contributing